|88.02||CITATION, WILDFIRE ACT.|

 The following special permits are required at all times, including when the ground is snow-covered:

 (a) Fire training.
 A permit to start a fire for the instruction and training of firefighters, including liquid fuels training, may be given by the commissioner or agent of the commissioner.
-Except for owners or operators conducting fire training in specialized industrial settings pursuant to applicable federal, state, or local standards, owners or operators conducting open burning for the purpose of instruction and training of firefighters with regard to structures must use only fuel materials as outlined in the current edition of National Fire Protection Association 1403, Standard on Live Fire Training Evolutions, and obtain the applicable live burn documents in accordance with the current edition of the Board of Firefighter Training and Education's live burn plan established according to section 299N.02, subdivision 3, clause (2).
+Except for owners or operators conducting fire training in specialized industrial settings pursuant to applicable federal, state, or local standards, owners or operators conducting open burning for the purpose of instruction and training of firefighters with regard to structures must use only fuel materials as outlined in the current edition of National Fire Protection Association 1403, Standard on Live Fire Training Evolutions, and obtain the applicable live burn documents in accordance with the current edition of the Board of Firefighter Training and Education's live burn plan established according to section 299N.02, subdivision 3, paragraph (a), clause (2).

 (b) Permanent tree and brush open burning sites.
 A permit for the operation of a permanent tree and brush burning site may be given by the commissioner or agent of the commissioner.
 Applicants for a permanent open burning site permit shall submit a complete application on a form provided by the commissioner.
 Existing permanent tree and brush open burning sites must submit for a permit within 90 days of the passage of this statute for a burning permit.
 New site applications must be submitted at least 90 days before the date of the proposed operation of the permanent open burning site.
 The application must be submitted to the commissioner and must contain: